With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Spinal Interventions is a methadone clinic in Provo, UT located in Utah County at 280 West River Park Drive, Suite 200, 84604 zip code area that also includes suboxone treatment.
-Spinal Interventions provides buprenorphine detox, buprenorphine maintenance and suboxone prescription.
-Also, Spinal Interventions provides mental health services.
-Spinal Interventions includes opioid treatment for children and adolescents.
-Spinal Interventions also provides detox treatment that consists of: opioid detox.
+Spinal Interventions is a methadone clinic in Provo, UT situated in Utah County at 280 West River Park Drive, Suite 200, 84604 zip code area that also includes suboxone treatment.
+Spinal Interventions provides methadone/buprenorphine for pain management, naltrexone administration and relapse prevention from naltrexone.
+In addition, Spinal Interventions provides mental health services.
+Spinal Interventions provides opioid treatment for children and adolescents.
+Spinal Interventions also provides detox treatment that includes: opioid detox.

-Utah County Department Of Drug And Alcohol Prevention And Treatment is a methadone treatment center in Provo, UT located at 151 South University Avenue, Suite 3200, 84601 zip code area.
-Utah County Department Of Drug And Alcohol Prevention And Treatment provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance.
-In addition, Utah County Department Of Drug And Alcohol Prevention And Treatment provides housing services, recovery coaches and mental health services.
-Utah County Department Of Drug And Alcohol Prevention And Treatment provides opioid treatment for young adults and adults.
+Utah County Department Of Drug And Alcohol Prevention And Treatment is a methadone clinic in Provo, UT located at 151 South University Avenue, Suite 3200, 84601 zip code area.
+Utah County Department Of Drug And Alcohol Prevention And Treatment provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+In addition, Utah County Department Of Drug And Alcohol Prevention And Treatment provides mental health services, transportation assistance and social skills development.
+Utah County Department Of Drug And Alcohol Prevention And Treatment provides opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.